18F/guides-and-methods-hugo/content/en/ux/resources/usability-test-quality-heuristics.md

 title: Usability Test Quality Heuristics
 description: A list of indicators to help you and your team determine if your usability test will produce useful results.
 layout: redirect
-permalink: /usability-test-quality-heuristics/
+old_permalink: /usability-test-quality-heuristics/
 redirect: https://github.com/18F/ux-guide/blob/master/_pages/resources/usability-test-quality-heuristics.md
 ---

 # Usability test quality heuristics

 The following indicators can help determine if a usability test will produce useful results.
 This is not an exhaustive list, but it should be helpful in planning and assessing usability tests.
 Additions are welcome!

 ### Study design